Game Theoretic Liquidity Provisioning in Concentrated Liquidity Market Makers: Introduction

 \item \textbf{Nash equilibrium analysis:} We prove the unique existence of a Nash equilibrium in our simplified game (Thm \ref{thm:ne-simple-unique}).
 We show that the Nash equilibrium exhibits a waterfilling pattern (Thm. \ref{thm:waterfill}), which reveals a division of LPs by their budget --- poor LPs exhaust their budgets, while rich LPs spend equally.
 We characterize properties of the Nash equilibrium as a function of LP budgets.

 \item \textbf{Real-World Data Analysis:} On the Ethereum blockchain, we compare our theoretical results to the actions of real LPs on two types of liquidity pools -- stable pools and risky pools.
 We compare LPs' real-world liquidity provisions against their (simulated) best-response actions and Nash equilibrium actions under our game formulation.
 In stable pools, we show that real LPs deploy strategies similar to the Nash equilibrium of our game, and return on investment at equilibrium is much lower than that in risky pools.
 In risky pools, we show that most real LPs prefer to invest in few ($<5$) price ranges, each with wide price coverage.
 While this behavior is far from our predicted Nash equilibrium strategies, we can partially predict LP behavior by solving a modified version of our game with stale information, suggesting that many LPs have not yet taken full advantage of the data available on the blockchain.
-We show that LPs' median daily return on investment (ROI) can be improved by 0.009\% by updating their strategy to more closely match the Nash equilibrium of our constructed game.
-In dollars, this corresponds to an increase in median daily utility of \$116 and average daily utility of \$222. \end{enumerate}
+We show that in risky pools, LPs' median daily return on investment (ROI) can be improved by 0.009\% by updating their strategy to a heuristic derived from our game.
+In dollars, this corresponds to an increase in median daily utility of \$116 and average daily utility of \$222.
+The difference between their real-world strategy and the true Nash equilibrium reveals a more substantial potential increase of 0.855\% in daily ROI and \$13,352 increase in net daily profit.
+We have released our code for computing the equilibrium strategy on \href{https://github.com/WeizhaoT/CLMM-game}{GitHub}. \end{enumerate}